johnnie2701/smartlearning/README.md

 An intelligent Android educational application that leverages local AI/LLM capabilities to provide interactive learning experiences.
 Smart Learning allows users to upload text files and interact with the content through AI-powered chat and quiz modes, all running locally on the device using Google's MediaPipe GenAI framework.

+## 🌍 Why Smart Learning?

+Smart Learning is designed for:
+- 📶 **Offline-first learners**: Study anytime, anywhere — no internet needed
+- 🔐 **Privacy-conscious users**: All AI runs locally; nothing leaves your device
+- 🧑‍🏫 **Educators and tutors**: Upload your own content and let AI do the rest
+- 🌎 **Multilingual support**: Learn in your preferred language using speech input

 ## 🚀 Features

 ### 📚 File Management